abhay31-dev/Ansible-Essentials/README.md

 **save the file using** `ESCAPE + :wq!`

-Execute the playbook & you will be prompt for enter the package name which you want to install If no package is mentioned, telnet is installed by default
+Execute the playbook & you will be prompt for enter the package name which you want to install If no package is mentioned, vim is installed by default
 ```
 ansible-playbook promptlab.yml
 ```